gwillen/herring/README.md

 `brew install python3 postgres npm`

+`brew upgrade python` to bump it to python 3, which has been mapped to `python` by homebrew but doesn't install by default.

-Install Redis, which is `apt-get install redis-server` or `brew install redis` for all I know.
+Install Redis, which might be `apt-get install redis-server` or maybe `brew install redis`.

-Install node/JS dependencies:
+Install JS dependencies:

 `cd herring/puzzles/static-src && npm install && cd ../../../`